 Bat populations have plummeted in recent times, leading to them being added to the European Protected Species List in 1991.
+In the UK, breaking the bat protection laws can result in up to 6 months imprisonment and/or a unlimited fine.

 It turns out that the loss of roosting sites, reduction in foraging habitats and fragmented commuting routes, combined with the naturally slow breeding of bats have left the species at serious risk of extinction.